 When it comes to renting warehouse space, there are many factors to consider, but one of the most important considerations is cost.
 Leasing a warehouse space requires significantly less money upfront than purchasing.
 The monthly lease cost is spaced out over the course of the contract and doesn’t require a large down payment.
 In addition to low upfront costs, maintenance is typically included in the lease, so repairs to the facility don’t impact your cash flow.

 There are also, generally speaking, more commercial rentals available.
 This allows businesses more options and the ability to focus on size, location, and other key factors.
+For instance, considering specific warehouse locations can be beneficial for strategic positioning.

 The pandemic has had a significant impact on commercial space, but luckily for supply chain companies, space is always needed.
 From small manufacturers to huge shipment facilities, fulfillment centers and warehouse space escaped the aftermath of work from home initiatives.
 According to Deloitte, industrial commercial real estate expects a 25% growth in rental space in the next 12 months.